openSUSE/news-o-o/_posts/2012-01-09-people-of-opensuse-frederic-crozat.markdown

 #### Which computer related skills would you like to have?

 Understand assembly language and this kind of low level stuff.
-I learned it at school, but it was never my â€žthingâ€œ
+I learned it at school, but it was never my „thing“

-#### The Internet crashes for a whole week â€” how would you feel, what would you do?
+#### The Internet crashes for a whole week — how would you feel, what would you do?

 This is exactly what I'm experiencing right now (moving between flats).
 So, I'm using a 3G Internet access at home...
-More seriously, in the past, when I was travelling for my holidays, I always make sure to â€žunplugâ€œ myself for one or two weeks and everything went fine.
+More seriously, in the past, when I was travelling for my holidays, I always make sure to „unplug“ myself for one or two weeks and everything went fine.

 #### Which is your favorite movie scene?